 - Access to all existing parking facilities affected by the proposed work zone.

 An eleven foot (11') wide passageway must be maintained for emergency access at all times.
 If 11’ can be kept clear, use the Use of Public Right-of-Way: Alleys form for the required temporary traffic controls.
-If 11’ cannot be kept clear, an alley closure permit is required.
-The alley closure permit is only valid in conjunction with a separate permit issued by Public Works such as a Use of Public Property Permit or Excavation Permit.
+If 11’ cannot be kept clear, a roadway closure permit is required.
+The roadway closure permit is only valid in conjunction with a separate permit issued by Public Works such as a Use of Public Property Permit or Excavation Permit.